Change lives and shape our world for the better with a bachelor's degree in environmental public health from the University of Wisconsin-Eau Claire.

 - Student National Environmental Health Association

-- U.S. Public Health Services, Indian Health Service; Bemidji, MN
+- U.S. Public Health Services, Indian Health Service, MN

-- Graduate Student, University of Iowa Industrial Hygiene Program
+- Graduate student, University of Iowa Industrial Hygiene Program, IA

 Environmental public health careers

-UW-Eau Claire's innovative curriculum allows you to pursue impactful opportunities through experiential learning and real-life opportunities.
-The environmental public health program will set you up for success through a paid practicum or internship which is typically taken the summer between junior and senior year.
-This high-impact learning opportunity will prepare you for employment in your field after graduation.
+The environmental public health program will set you up for success through a paid practicum or internship, which is typically taken the summer between junior and senior year.
+This resume-building learning opportunity will prepare you for employment in your field after graduation.